 How much do hearing aids cost?

-Most hearing aids will cost in the range of $750 to $3,500 per ear in 2021 -- this price typically includes the custom fitting of devices, regular ongoing follow-up appointments, and cleaning supplies with replacement parts (comprehensive care plan).
+Most hearing aids will cost in the range of $1000 to $3,500 per ear -- this price typically includes the custom fitting of devices, regular ongoing follow-up appointments, and cleaning supplies with replacement parts (comprehensive care plan).

 We can also provide you with a customized quote for your hearing loss or tinnitus treatment plan during your free consultation with one of our Doctors of Audiology.

 Some customers want just the hearing aids, with very little maintenance or follow-up care.

 Treating hearing loss using best practices involves many other costs.
 However, some people prefer to do everything themselves, which may mean that they opt to maintain their devices on their own and only come back to the audiologist when they determine that they need assistance.

 This is called “unbundling” the hearing aid price from the services, meaning that the majority of the service costs associated with the hearing loss treatment are separated from the hearing aid cost and the patient pays for these services as they go.

 We don't typically recommend the “unbundled” approach, even if you're an experienced hearing aid user.
 We strongly believe that one of the most important factors to long-term hearing aid success is that the devices are professionally cleaned and maintained, and that your hearing is re-tested annually so that your devices can be reprogrammed if your hearing has changed.

 In our practice, we generally start our recommendations by including a comprehensive lifetime care plan, however some of our patients opt to go with decreased service for various reasons.

 Initial hearing aid fitting and fine-tuning includes the following at ClearLife Hearing Care.
 These services are highly variable from clinic to clinic, as many hearing aid vendors do not perform real ear measurement and do not include a structured follow-up program or brain retraining process: